 Apply a 2-inch-thick layer of organic mulch, such as straw, grass clippings, or compost, when plants are 6 inches tall.
 Mulch helps soil retain moisture and suppresses weeds.
 Keep your pea plot free from weeds, pulling offenders by hand or cultivating very shallowly.

 Peas don’t need much nitrogen fertilizer, only perhaps a little starter in a new garden or in very poor soil with little organic matter.
 As members of the legume family, peas actually fix their own nitrogen from the air, and can even improve your soil by adding nitrogen to it.
 This nitrogen fixing is done in conjunction with rhizobium bacteria, which are probably present in your soil.
 However, if you have any doubts and want to improve the productivity of peas in the future, you can purchase “inoculant,” which is a powder of rhizobium bacteria that you can add to the soil.
 Once established, the bacteria don’t have to be added again.
-You can also feed plants with Miracle-Gro® Performance Organics® All Purpose Plant Nutrition no more than once a month for an extra boost of nutrition.
+You can also feed plants with Miracle-Gro® Performance Organics® Edibles Plant Nutrition no more than once a month for an extra boost of nutrition.

 Withhold water slightly during the early growing phase to encourage deeper rooting (peas tend to be shallowly rooted).
 Watering is critical from the appearance of the first flower until harvest.
 Peas need consistent moisture to develop full, flavorful pods.

 Aphids occasionally attack vines, but can be easily overcome with a douse of insecticidal soap.
 Peas are susceptible to fusarium wilt and root-rot disease, especially on poorly drained soils.
 Stunting of the plant, or lower leaves that yellow and wilt, are symptoms of these diseases.
 Improving soil drainage by adding compost can help prevent outbreaks of these diseases.